Mazid2003/Job-practice/Dart/Readme.md

 # Dart
-Dart is a programming language which is used to create Mobile Applications etc
+Dart is a programming language which is used to create Mobile Applications etc.
 ### Youtube Playlist for Dart